ankarandikar/Warmup_Project/README.md

 <a id="drive_square"></a>
 ## [Driving in a Square](/warmup_project/warmup_project/drive_square.py)
-To make the robot drive in a square, I used a time-based approach to command the velocity messages.
-To calculate the time needed for the robot to drive the length of one side, I divided the desired length by the linear velocity I defined.
-Similarly, to find the time needed for the robot to turn a complete right angle, I divided the radians by the angular velocity.
-Once I had these time values, I used an if statement to check the time passed and call the functions defining the necessary velocities.
+To make the robot drive in a square, I used a time-based approach to publish velocity commands in sequence.
+To calculate the time needed for the robot to drive the length of one side, I divided the desired length by a baseline linear velocity I defined.
+Similarly, to find the time needed for the robot to turn a complete right angle, I divided the radians by a baseline angular velocity.
+Once I had these time values, I used an if statement to check the time passed and to call the functions defining the necessary velocities.

 Something I found tricky about this behavior was that I had to correct for turning time.
 Using the precise radians for a right angle turn resulted in a smaller turn in practice, so I experimentally increased the radians until the behavior looked correct.
 If I had more time, I would have tried approaching the problem using the Neato's odometry.